oren/aws-solution-architect-associate/cloud-guru/ecs.md

 ECS is a managed service to run containers

 * Task Definition - JSON file that defines one or more containers.
 It includes RAM, CPU, etc
 * Cluster - a way to group containers together.
-You can maitnain 'desired cound' of task definitions in a cluster.
+You can maitnain 'desired count' of task definitions in a cluster.
 * Cluster can have different container types
 * Clusters are region specific
 * Docker instance can belong to one cluster only